What We Accomplished

 FOSTERING GRASSROOTS LEADERS

 - Our Asian Youth in Action internship trained 15 bilingual Asian youth to become organizers working alongside our adult tenants to advocate for affordable housing and language access.
 Bilingual youth already act as interpreters for their families.
-Through the internship, our youth leaders built the confidence they need to be long-time advocates for the Asian American community across language and generational divides.
+Through the internship, our youth leaders built the confidence they need to be agents for change and are now stepping up to lead the trainings for a new cohort of inspiring AYA interns.

 - CAAAV’s members are building bridges across communities of color to fight for collective liberation.
 CAAAV’s youth members coordinated direct actions and mobilized to join a broader movement for police accountability.
 Our NYCHA members hosted events and mobilized for public hearings to connect with other NYCHA tenants building a multiracial movement to protect public housing.